The Best Festivities to Get You in the Holiday Spirit Across Canada

 Find it: 1000 Murray Ross Pkwy, North York, Black Creek Pioneer Village, blackcreek.ca

 The low-down: Discover the Christmas traditions of the 1800s under the glow of lamplight, candles and crackling fireplaces (that’s right, no electricity) at Black Creek Pioneer Village.
-Wander through the historical homes, enjoy the Christmas carols from singers in period costumes and take home an old-fashioned ornaments as a souvenir.
+Wander through the historical homes and enjoy the Christmas carols from singers in period costumes.
 No time machine required.

 Times: 6 p.m. to 9:30 p.m.